Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Proposed Framework

-The Evidence Chunk Selection Engine (ECSE) is the core component that \textbf{eliminates top-$k$ heuristics} by using generated rationales to adaptively determine how many evidence chunks to select.
-ECSE operates through two complementary mechanisms that collectively identify relevant evidence without relying on arbitrary cutoffs.
+The Evidence Chunk Selection Engine (ECSE) is the unsupervised component that uses generated rationales to \textbf{eliminate top-$k$ heuristics} to adaptively decide the number of evidence chunks to select.
+ECSE uses two complementary mechanisms to collectively identify relevant evidence without using arbitrary cutoffs.

 \textbf{Stage 1: Pairing Rationales with Evidence.} The DPO-tuned LLM generates \textit{locally relevant, query-specific rationales}, meaning each rationale is tailored to and depends solely on the individual query being processed.
 To capture this query-specific trait, we perform rationale-based pairing.
 Each rationale captures a specific aspect of what makes evidence relevant to the query.
-To leverage this specificity, we pair each rationale $r_i \in \mathcal{R}$ with its most semantically similar evidence chunk (by cosine similarity), forming the set $E_v$: \\ $ E_v \;=\; \left\{\, \arg\max_{e_j \in E} \; \mathcal{S}(r_i, e_j) \;\middle|\; r_i \in \mathcal{R} \,\right\}, $ where $\mathcal{S}(\cdot,\cdot)$ denotes cosine similarity.
+To leverage this specificity, we pair each rationale $r_i \in \mathcal{R}$ with its most semantically similar evidence chunk, forming the set $E_v$ $ \;=\; \left\{\, \arg\max_{e_j \in E} \; \mathcal{S}(r_i, e_j) \;\middle|\; r_i \in \mathcal{R} \,\right\}, $ where $\mathcal{S}(\cdot,\cdot)$ denotes cosine similarity.

 \textit{Note on Rationale Convergence:} Multiple rationales may select the same evidence chunk when they capture complementary aspects of the same relevant content, resulting in $|E_v| \leq |\mathcal{R}|$.
 This convergence is desirable as it indicates consensus among rationales about highly relevant evidence.
-Rather than forcing diversity, we interpret this as evidence validation, when multiple reasoning paths point to the same content, it strengthens confidence in that evidence's relevance.
+Rather than forcing diversity, we interpret this as evidence validation.
+When multiple reasoning paths point to the same content, it strengthens confidence in that evidence's relevance.
 This pairing ensures that each rationale's specific intent is represented in the selected evidence, providing high precision through rationale-evidence alignment.